TUM-FAF/FAF-121-Barbaros-Nicolae/WindowsP/Lab#4/README.md

  The flickering was solved using double buffering and avoiding the call to erase background

-In special I had fun with NyanCat, I can control it's possition with keys and in the end it leaves a rainbow tail :))
+In special I had fun with NyanCat, I can control it's position with keys and in the end it leaves a rainbow tail :))

  ![Screenshot1](https://raw.githubusercontent.com/TUM-FAF/FAF-121-Barbaros-Nicolae/master/WindowsP/Lab%234/NyanCaat.bmp)